menu

 Demographics

 West Lake Hills is a somewhat ethnically-diverse city.
 The people who call West Lake Hills home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of West Lake Hills residents report their race to be White, followed by Asian.
-West Lake Hills also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 12.87% of the city’s residents.
-Important ancestries of people in West Lake Hills include English, German, Irish, European, and Italian.
+Important ancestries of people in West Lake Hills include English, Irish, German, Italian, and European.

 The most common language spoken in West Lake Hills is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Other Asian languages and Chinese.

 Notable & Unique Neighborhood Characteristics